Jefferson County Public Library

 Continuing Business

-Rosenberg made a motion to approve the Meeting Space Policy as amended.
-Crafton seconded.
+After discussion and one additional change, Wurtz made a motion to approve the Personnel Policy as amended.
+Ryle seconded.
 Motion carried.

 New Business

-Rosenberg made a motion to approve the Notary Public Policy with no changes.
-Wurtz seconded.
+Ryle made a motion to approve the Internal Controls Policy as amended.
+Crafton seconded.
 Motion carried.

-Motion to adjourn by Rosenberg at 4:39 P.M.
-Wurtz seconded.
+Motion to adjourn by Phillips at 4:40 P.M.
 Meeting adjourned.